BnDLett/mlog_compiler/README.md

 A patch, bug fix, or insignificant change was added.
 This should never include any non-backwards-compatible changes that will affect source code.
 With that said, you can freely upgrade patch version without worry about breaking changes to the syntax of the language.

-# I need your help.
-## The situation
-The language is currently in the middle of a rework.
-There is a lot of missing features that have yet to be implemented.
-## How you can help
-The best way that you could help now is to add new keywords into the `Compiler.py` file.
-As of now, there isn't a CONTRIBUTING.md file, so please do keep contributions to a minimum until I take the time to write a guide out and push it.